thegreendog/python-utils/README.md

 #### HealthCheckMiddleware

-Exposes /healthz and /readyz endpoints for liveness and readiness probes
+Exposes /healthz and /readyz endpoints for liveness and readiness probes.
+Those paths can be overrided

 #### NeverCacheMiddleware